groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.options/delimitedtexteditoptions/treatconsecutivedelimitersasone/_index.md

 ---
 ## DelimitedTextEditOptions.TreatConsecutiveDelimitersAsOne property

 Defines whether consecutive delimiters should be treated as one.
-By default is false.
+By default is `false`.

 ```csharp
 public bool TreatConsecutiveDelimitersAsOne { get; set; }